 Parking – the Blue Badge scheme

 A disabled person may be able to get a blue badge which enables them to park closer to their destination if they are getting higher rate mobility component, are blind or have permanent and substantial difficulty in walking.
-The disabled person does not have to be able to drive themself in order to qualify for a badge and they can be given to children over the age of two.
+The disabled person does not have to be able to drive themselves in order to qualify for a badge and they can be given to children over the age of two.

 The scheme covers the whole country, but there are some places where it does not operate, or does so on a restricted basis – such as Central London – so you need to be aware of local regulations before using the badge.
 You can apply for a Blue Badge online here.

 If travelling by train with someone who has mobility problems, it is always best to phone in advance to let station staff know you are travelling.